WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 terminal.
 Generally I am starting work after the first default session.

 ## prefix+w
+_tmux choose-tree_

+By default tmux comes with a `tmux choose-tree` command bound to `prefix+w`, which opens in full screen.
+The upper section of the screen will show every window opened.
+While selected you can show the splits in each window by hitting l, or fold it with h.
+You can search for a session name by hitting /.

 <!-- ![jump to existing sessions with prefix+w](https://images.waylonwalker.com/tmux-navigation-2021-prefix+w.gif "using prefix+w") -->
 <video controls muted autoplay playsinline loop=true width="100%">